How Ship Things Back to Use From Europe

 NO. You should not have to pay the cost of shipping if it was not clearly indicated when you ordered the coat.
 Traders are obliged to indicate the total cost before you pay.
 No extra costs should be added once an item has been ordered.

 Traders are obliged to tell you the total cost of the product or service you're buying, including any extra charges.
 Shoppers are under no obligation to pay charges or other costs unless these were made clear before they placed their order. if you think you have been unfairly charged, you should contact the trader and ask for a refund of the costs.
-You can also contact the European Consumer Centre Open as an external link in your home country.
+You can also contact the European Consumer Centre in your home country.

 When you shop online, you have the same rights as when you buy in a shop. iIf you buy goods that are faulty or don't work as they should, you are entitled to ask for them to be repaired, replaced, or, where neither is possible, you can ask for a price reduction or refund.

 Check the terms and conditions and the returns policy on the trader's website.
 Contact them to explain the problem and ask for a solution.
-If you don't get a satisfactory response and the seller is based in the EU, you can contact your local European Consumer Centre Open as an external link in your home country.
+If you don't get a satisfactory response and the seller is based in the EU, you can contact your local European Consumer Centre in your home country.

 NO. The trader is responsible for shipping your purchase and is therefore responsible for any damage that happens during transport.
 They are obliged to repair or replace your guitar, or to give you a refund.